anusara00/Smart-IoT-Dustbin-System-/README.md

 - Node-RED Dashboard

 ## Arduino Sketch
-The Arduino sketch (`smart_bin_monitor.ino`) contains the code for interacting with sensors, controlling the servo motor, and publishing data to an MQTT broker.
+The Arduino sketch (`Smart_IoT_Dustbin_System.ino`) contains the code for interacting with sensors, controlling the servo motor, and publishing data to an MQTT broker.

 ## Node-RED Flow
 The Node-RED flow (`node_red_flow.json`) provides a dashboard interface for visualizing bin levels and receiving commands from the MQTT broker.